HusseinBakri/Tanit-Keylogger/README.md

 ```

 A program called pyinstaller is installed in the Python directory.
 On Windows, it would be an executable: pyinstaller.exe
+***NB: Some folks have thankfully reported that pyinstaller is causing annoying problems when packaging the python files into exe.
+So if this is what is happening with you, kindly check other tools that package into exe such as py2exe or Auto-py-to-exe or any other suitable tool.
+Please try first your keylogger in Python and please check that this is the exact behaviour that you are looking for before packaging the tool.***

 ## Notez Bien - Antivirus won't be happy!!!